VanderpoelLiam/liamvanderpoel.com/content/reference/prompt-optimization-dspy/index.md

 1. An instruction
 2. A set of demonstrations

-However, the MIPRO++ variant suggests instead directly optimizing the proposal hyperparameters, i.e., to include a given input field or not, as well as the demonstrations.
-However, the authors do not run any experiments with full MIPRO++ rather only the 0-shot variation where they optimize the instruction only.
+However, the MIPRO++ variant suggests directly optimizing the proposal hyperparameters, i.e. to include a given input field or not, as well as the demonstrations.
+However, the authors do not run any experiments with full MIPRO++ rather only the 0-shot variation that only does instruction optimization.
 In [section 4.4 of the paper](https://arxiv.org/pdf/2406.11695) they specify which input fields they include which confusingly states one of the variables as "selects a specific set of bootstrapped demos to show to the proposer LM (categorical)".
 My understanding is these demonstrations are only included to guide the instruction generation LM and are not included in the output.
-But it is such a natural step to have the including the demonstrations in the output as another categorical variable I am a bit puzzled why the authors do not include this.
+But it is such a natural step to have the including the demonstrations in the output as another categorical variable I am a bit puzzled why the authors do not include the results of this experiment.
 The code for MIPRO++ (or the 0-shot variant) is not provided anywhere (that I could find).
-Very puzzling.
+I am a bit puzzled by this optimizer to be honest.

 In any case, one interesting side-effect of the 0-shot MIPRO++ approach is it allows us to see the learned importance scores from the Bayesian model, e.g., Figure 6:

 ![Learned hyperparameter importances for HotpotQA](hyperparameter-importances.png "Figure 6: Learned hyperparameter importances for HotpotQA.
 Here we see that the set of demonstrations chosen for the meta-prompt were most important for proposal quality.")

+This allows us to understand which hyperparameters most influence the result of prompt optimization, perhaps allowing us to simplify prompts by removing information that does not meaningfully improve the results.

 ## Conclusion

-In conclusion, DSPy facilitates working with complicated multi-step langage programs by providing:
+In conclusion, DSPy provides more than just prompt optimization but rather facilitates working with complex multi-step langage programs.
+It does this by providing:

 1. **Modular Design**: We can break up large multi-step programs into smaller modules.
 This makes it easier to maintain the code and also decouples it from our choice of LLM.

-2. **Automated Optimization**: All we need is a metric and a dataset.
-No need manually try out different prompts, its sufficient to describe the well as a DSPy Module and then DSPy handles the rest.
+2. **Automatic Prompt Optimization**: All we need is a metric and a dataset.
+No need manually try out different prompts, its sufficient to describe the task as a DSPy Module and then DSPy handles the rest.

-3. **Flexible metrics**: The optimization works with supervised or unsupervised data.
-Bootstrapping is really powerful!
+3. **Support for Unsupervised Datasets**: The optimization procedure works with supervised or unsupervised datasets through the power of bootstrapping!

-I would like a greate choice of optimizers, and sometimes want more control over the meta-prompts used by the optimization process, but overall am happy with the current state of DSPy.

 ## References